 The park is open year-round, but due to its location, the weather at the park varies widely throughout the year.
 Northeastern Iowa experiences all four seasons, so summers are often hot and humid while winter temperatures frequently dip below freezing.
 Peak season is during the warmer summer months, but visitors can still partake in a number of outdoor activities throughout the winter like cross-country skiing.

-In general, Pikes Peak State Park is quite accessible by RV.
+Pikes Peak State Park is easily accessible by RV.
+The most frequented route is through the town of McGregor on Highway 18.
 The terrain in and surrounding the park is mostly flat or rolling hills, allowing for easy RV passage.
-Additionally, all campgrounds are located near the park’s main entrance on paved roads, so you will not need to drive your RV through difficult dirt roads to access the camping area.
+Additionally, all campgrounds are located near the park’s main entrance on paved roads, so visitors will not need to maneuver their RV through gravel or dirt roads to access the camping area.

+Nature viewing can be a year-round activity at this park.
 Although winters in Northeastern Iowa are notoriously bitter, there’s still plenty going on in nature to observe.
-Pikes Peak State Park has five scenic overlooks that are within a mile of the main parking lot, making for a quick winter hike to stunning views of the Mississippi River.
-However, before arriving, be sure to check for the possibility of inclement weather since ice and snow can form on walkways.
+Pikes Peak State Park has five scenic overlooks that are within a mile of the main parking lot, making for a quick and easy winter hike to stunning views of the Mississippi River.
+However, before arriving, visitors should be sure to check for the possibility of inclement weather since ice and snow can form on walkways.